 How Can I Become a Sign Language Interpreter?

 Explore the career requirements for becoming a sign language interpreter.
-Get the facts about degree options, certification and licensure, and job duties to determine if this is the right career for you.
+Get the facts about education requirements, certification, licensure, and job duties to determine if this is the right career for you.
 Schools offering Applied Communications degrees can also be found in these popular choices.

 Career Information At a Glance

 Sign language interpreters facilitate communication between deaf and hearing people.
-Learn about requirements for this career, including education options and job duties in the chart below.
+Learn about the general requirements for this career in the chart below.

 |Key Responsibilities||Help with communication between the deaf and hearing communities; provide assistance for the deaf community at businesses, schools, and courts|